Wildlife now roam where US once forged its deadliest weapons

 Rocky Flats National Wildlife Refuge , a former nuclear weapons plant northwest of Denver, opened to hikers and cyclists last September, but some activists question whether it’s safe.

-A $7 billion cleanup concentrated on 2 square miles (5 square kilometers) where workers assembled plutonium triggers for nuclear warheads, and that area is fenced and closed to the public.
+A $7 billion cleanup concentrated on the central area where workers assembled plutonium triggers for nuclear warheads, and that area remains closed.

-The refuge was created on the buffer zone surrounding the production area.
-State and federal officials say it’s safe, but skeptical activists filed a lawsuit saying the federal government didn’t test the refuge carefully enough.
+The refuge was created on the perimeter buffer zone.
+State and federal officials say it’s safe, but skeptical activists filed a lawsuit saying the government didn’t test it carefully enough.

-Another group asked the courts to release documents from a 27-year-old criminal investigation into the weapons plant, hoping they will show whether the government tracked down and cleaned up all the contamination.

 Hanford — where the cleanup has already cost at least $48 billion and hundreds of billions more are projected — may be the most troubled refuge of all.

-Parts of a C-shaped buffer zone around the perimeter are open to visitors as Hanford Reach National Monument .
-But cleanup costs for an area where contaminated waste is stored are soaring, and Department of Energy investigators say the project has been plagued by fraud and mismanagement.
+Parts of Hanford’s buffer zone are open to visitors, but cleanup costs for an area where contaminated waste is stored are soaring.

-Washington state officials are worried that the Trump administration wants to reclassify millions of gallons of wastewater at Hanford from high-level radioactive to low-level, which could reduce cleanup standards and cut costs.
+Washington state officials are worried that the Trump administration wants to reclassify millions of gallons of wastewater from high-level radioactive to low-level, which could reduce cleanup standards and costs.

 The Energy Department told the state it has no current plans to change the classification.
-State officials say they want long-term and legally binding assurances.
+State officials say they want legally binding assurances.

-Madison, the Fish and Wildlife Service historian, said the refuges are salvaging something valuable from ecological devastation.

-“A lot of the environmental stories are kind of doomy and gloomy, and these are successful ones, something positive,” he said.

 “They’re there all the time,” Madison said.
 “They’re not going to want to be in a place with chemical pollution or radiation problems.”